What’s the secret to making a healthy, diabetic-friendly version of Starbucks’ infamous Pumpkin Spice Latte at home?

 …with pumpkin-filled teabag.
 Stay with me here…

 Oh look, a crock pot!
 Phew, back in familiar territory.
-Set your crock to LOW and steep the pumpkin pouch in a sweetened milk mixture overnight (recipe below).
+Set your crock to LOW for 1 hour to let the mixture come up to a safe temperature.
+Then, turn your crock down the KEEP WARM and steep the pumpkin pouch in a sweetened milk mixture overnight (recipe below).
 After 8-12 hours, the flavors of the pumpkin and spices will permeate the cream, flavoring it intensely without getting any bits of fibrous pumpkin pulp into the mix!

 Now, here’s the fun part.
-Turn off your slow cooker.
-Go do laundry, watch Netflix, write a term paper, or read about this sugar-free Pumpkin Gooey Butter Cake you should be making for Thanksgiving this year.
+After 8-12 hours of steeping, turn off your slow cooker.
+Go do laundry, watch Netflix, or read about this sugar-free Pumpkin Gooey Butter Cake you should be making for Thanksgiving this year.
 Let the creamer cool to warm.
 You’ll want to wait until you can safely grab the “teabag” without burning your hands.

-Hold the teabag with both hands, and squeeeze it gently but firmly, like you’re wringing out a sponge.
-Get out all of your rage and frustration from the week.
-If you secure the ends well with those metal twisty ties, you shouldn’t have any pumpkin or spice leaking out.
+Hold the teabag with both hands, and squeeze it gently but firmly, like you’re wringing out a sponge.
+Get out all of your rage and frustration from the week! 😀 If you secure the ends well with those metal twisty ties, you shouldn’t have any pumpkin or spice leaking out.
 I didn’t photograph this step because my hands were extremely goopy.

 As a finishing touch, use a blender to smooth out the creamer.
 You can pour the creamer into a standing blender if you don’t have a stick blender.
 If you don’t have an immersion blender, consider investing in one.
 They’re life changing.

-Store your creamer in a colorful rooster-covered olive oil dispenser that you found at Big Lots for $2.
-Your pumpkin spice creamer should keep in the fridge for 1-2 weeks… if it lasts that long.
+Optional step: Store your creamer in a colorful rooster-covered olive oil dispenser.
+Your pumpkin spice creamer should keep in the fridge for 1-2 weeks… if it lasts that long!

 - 1 cup canned pumpkin